Gus556/rquote/README.md

 # rquote
-Scipt that randomly displays an ascii art and a quote
+Script that randomly displays an ascii art and a quote

+You can open up the python file and change the quotes and ascii animals to your preferences. type rquote in the terminal to run it.